meilisearch/documentation/references/index_new_fields.md

 Child route of the [settings route](/references/settings.md).

-Stop words can also be updated directly through the [add settings route](/references/settings.md#add-settings) at the same time than the other settings.
+Stop-words can also be updated directly through the [add settings route](/references/settings.md#add-settings) at the same time than the other settings.

 ## Get index new fields